Strengthening Evidence and Economic Modelling Partnership Project

 Policy and institutional reform scoping review

 Policy and institutional reform (PIR) projects are particularly challenging as development interventions, both from a project design and M&E perspective.
 Traditional project logic models do not adequately account for the complexity in PIR activities.
 There is also not enough clarity in the development field on the types of methods that can be used to evaluate PIR activities, especially if the interest is to look at causal impact.
-In collaboration with MCC’s PIR working group, 3ie is conducting a scoping review on PIR evaluation methods.
-This scoping review will inform the creation of a user tool that will provide guidance on evaluation design questions for teams evaluating PIR activities.
+In collaboration with MCC’s PIR working group, 3ie conducted a scoping review on PIR evaluation methods.
+This scoping review informed the creation of a user tool that aims to provide guidance on evaluation design questions for teams evaluating PIR activities.
+We are now ready to launch this interactive ‘Methods Menu’ that aims to increase awareness and uptake of complexity-informed and mixed-methods approaches to strengthen the way PIR is evaluated and implemented.

 Evaluability assessment panel